2 Day Snaefellsnes & Silver Circle

-✓ West Iceland ✓ Snaefellsnes ✓ Hraunfossar ✓ Barnafoss ✓ Hvalfjörður ✓ Reykholt ✓ Arnarstap ✓ Kirkjufel ✓ Vatnshellir Cave ✓ Lóndrangar ✓ Djúpalónssandur ✓ Ytri Tunga Beach ✓ Búðakirkja
+✓ West Iceland ✓ Snaefellsnes ✓ Hraunfossar ✓ Barnafoss ✓ Hvalfjörður ✓ Reykholt ✓ Arnarstapi ✓ Kirkjufell ✓ Vatnshellir Cave ✓ Lóndrangar ✓ Djúpalónssandur ✓ Ytri Tunga Beach ✓ Búðakirkja

-✓ Two day guided minibus tour of the West Coast and Snæfellsnes Peninsula ✓ One night in accommodation on the West Coast, breakfast included ✓ Lava Cave Tour ✓ Professional English speaking guide ✓ Northern Lights spotting ✓ Taxes
+✓ Professional English speaking guide ✓ Small group ✓ Wi-Fi and Icelandic music on board ✓ One night in accommodation on the West Coast, breakfast included ✓ Lava cave tour ✓ Northern Lights spotting

 Are you ready for the adventure?

-Experience the magical West Iceland on this excellent 2-day expedition to Snæfellsnes Peninsula and Borgarfjörður.
+Experience the magical West of Iceland on this excellent 2 days expedition to Snæfellsnes Peninsula and Borgarfjörður.
 Get a chance to explore hot springs, lava fields, waterfalls, black beaches and see the Snæfellsjökull glacier.
-You’ll also enter an 8,000-year-old lava cave and try to catch a glimpse of the mystical Northern Lights.
+You’ll also enter a thousands-years-old lava cave and try to catch a glimpse of the mystical Northern Lights.

-After Hvalfjörður you will head on to Borgarfjörður, a region filled with historical heritage, Viking sailors reached land and settled there after leaving their homeland.
+We’ll arrive to Borgarfjörður, a region filled with historical heritage, where Viking sailors reached land and settled there after leaving their homeland.

 Reykholtsdalur valley is your next location, there you can learn all about the forces of Deildartunguhver, Europe’s most powerful hot spring.
 From there you will journey to the village of Reykholt, where Snorri Sturluson, the poet, lawmaker and historian used to live during the Middle ages.
 Snorri wrote many codices that are invaluable records of mythology and the Old Norse language.